Development of the Gastrointestinal Tract

 Embryonic Origin of the Gastrointestinal Tract

 Organ development is preceded by the formation of the three germ layers: endoderm, mesoderm, and ectoderm.
 During the process of gastrulation and the formation of the embryo, cavities emerge, which give rise to all internal organs.

-Approximately on the 23rd day of development, the folding of the embryonic disc takes place, separating part of the yolk sac.
-At the time of the formation of the embryo, the endoderm gives rise to the primitive gut tube – the origin of the entire gastrointestinal tract as well as further organs, such as liver and lung.
+Approximately, on the 23rd day of development, the folding of the embryonic disc takes place, separating part of the yolk sac.
+At the time of the formation of the embryo, the endoderm gives rise to the primitive gut tube – the origin of the entire gastrointestinal tract, as well as further organs, such as the liver and lungs.
 The gut tube is incorporated into the growing embryo, which means that the gut can develop within the emerging peritoneal cavity.
 The gut tube is folded into a blind-ended tube.
-Its cranial end terminates blindly at the oropharyngeal membrane (membrana buccopharyngea) und its caudal end terminates blindly at the cloacal membrane.
+Its cranial end terminates blindly at the oropharyngeal membrane (membrana buccopharyngea) and its caudal end terminates blindly at the cloacal membrane.
 The gut tube can be divided into four sections:

 - Pharyngeal gut: Oral– & nasal cavities and associated structures, pharyngeal pouches.

 - Foregut: Pharynx, esophagus, stomach, duodenum, as well as lung, trachea, bronchi, liver, pancreas.